Skip to main content

 If the session should end for everyone, use the server API deleteRoom to end the session.

-The Disconnected room event will be sent, and the room will be removed from the server.
+When the Disconnected room event is sent, the room is removed from the server.

 from livekit import api